ShamanOxy/elk_stack_deployment/README.md

 ![image](https://user-images.githubusercontent.com/106046849/173168268-c9c7c377-2c54-4fdd-81d0-256c76049804.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook-file may be used to install only certain pieces of it, such as Filebeat.

 [Ansible/ansible_config.yml](https://github.com/ShamanOxy/ELK-Stack-Project/blob/main/Ansible/ansible_config.yml)